-Your next option if you want faster results with less effort, is to take specific herbs, vitamins and minerals that are clinically proven to help improve blood flow and circulation.
-While also strengthening your vascular system and making your blood vessels and arteries more flexible, to help prevent a heart attack or stroke.
+Your next option if you want faster results with less effort, is to take specific herbs, vitamins, and minerals that are clinically proven to help support healthy blood flow and circulation.
+While also strengthens your vascular system and makes your blood vessels and arteries more flexible, to help prevent heart problems.

-This all translates to a healthier heart, mind and of course, better, harder and stronger erections.
+This all translates to a healthy heart, mind, and of course, better, harder and stronger erections.

-However, important supplements you should take specific for improving your blood flow are:
+However, important supplements you should take specifically for healthy blood flow are:

 - Amino Acids: N-Acetyl L-Cysteine and a specific Carnitine blend.

-The above combination works wonders and this is exactly what I’ve used with my own father to improve his blood flow after he had a stroke.
+The above combination works wonders and this is exactly what I’ve used with my own father for healthy blood flow after he had a stroke.
 And he saw and felt results in less than 30 days.

-If you want to finally fix your ED problems and dramatically improve your sex drive, make sure you improve your hormones and don’t forget to ALSO improve your blood flow.
+If you want to finally fix your ED problems and dramatically improve your sex drive, make sure you improve your hormones and don’t forget to ALSO support healthy blood flow.